766b/GWvW_Overlay/README.md

+Please note that the name of the servers cannot be displayed due to ArenaNet disabling the API after the transition to Megaservers.

+I'm waiting the reactivation of the API to update the application

 Remarks
 ============
 This application does not behave like regular overlays, hooking an application to display it's informations (like mumble overlay or overwolf), instead the windows are set to stay above every other window.